Layer-dependent spin-resolved electronic structure of ferromagnetic triple-layered ruthenate Sr$_4$Ru$_3$O$_{10}$: Introduction

-The electronic structure of the single-layer \SrTwo\ and double-layer \SrThree\ have been studied in great detail \cite{Damascelli2000,Ingle2005,Tamai2019,Tamai2008,Allan2013}.
-The Ru ions are formally Ru$^{+4}$ with 4 electrons in the 4d shell that hybridize with the oxygen $p$ states to form quasi-two-dimensional $t_{2g}$ bands, with $d_{xz}$, $d_{yz}$ and $d_{xy}$ all partially occupied.
-The Fermi surfaces are well-described by density functional calculations, but there are strong effects of correlation which are revealed by large renormalization of the masses of bands at the Fermi energy \cite{Tamai2019,Tamai2008}.
-In \SrThree\ angle-resolved photoemission spectroscopy (ARPES) experiments \cite{Tamai2008} have revealed shallow renormalized bands with a complex density of states with van Hove singularities near the Fermi level, a situation which is favorable for magnetic instabilities.
-They are often considered to exemplify the class of materials termed Hund's metals in which there are multiple bands and correlation is due primarily to {\cblue intra-atomic} exchange interactions characterized by the Hund's rule coupling which favors high spin configurations \cite{Georges2013,Medici2011,Deng2019}.
+The strontium ruthenates are often considered to exemplify the class of materials termed Hund metals in which there are multiple bands and correlation is due primarily to intra-atomic exchange interactions characterized by the Hund's rule coupling which favors high spin configurations \cite{Georges2013,Medici2011,Deng2019,Georges2024}.
 The effects depend upon the occupancies of the atomic-like orbitals and lead to correlation on multiple energy scales.
 The striking effects of correlation were established already in the 1960's for single-impurities with spin $S$ coupled to a sea of conduction electrons, where the characteristic Kondo temperature decreases exponentially with $S$ \cite{Schrieffer1967,Blandin1968,Jayaprakash1981}.
-More recently it has been realized that the effects extend to crystals with bandwidth significantly larger than Hund's exchange energies as shown in a number of studies using dynamical mean field theory (DMFT), which is a self-consistent impurity solution.
-For example, a recent DMFT calculation for \SrTwo\ using realistic parameters from DFT calculations finds a two-stage process of screening orbital and spin fluctuations, so that Fermi-liquid behavior sets in only with spin coherence below T$_{FL}$ $\sim$25 K \cite{Kugler2020}.
+More recently it has been realized that the effects extend to crystals with bandwidth significantly larger than the interaction energies as shown in a number of studies using dynamical mean field theory (DMFT), for example, a recent calculation for \SrTwo\ which finds a two-stage process of screening orbital and spin fluctuations, so that Fermi-liquid behavior sets in only with spin coherence below T$_{FL}$ $\sim$25 K \cite{Kugler2020}.

-Triple-layer \SrFour\ exhibits ferromagnetic order below T$_c\approx$105 K with a low temperature ($T$) average moment of 1.1 $\mu_B$/Ru parallel to the c-axis that is about half the maximum moment of 2 for Ru$^{+4}$ ions populating three energy levels.
-For weak in-plane fields this magnetic moment rises to a maximum at $\sim$60K and is then suppressed again close to zero at low temperature \cite{Cao2003,Mao2006,Xu2007}.
-The observation of two field-dependent steps for the in-plane metamagnetism in \SrFour\ have prompted speculatation about the role of multiple van-Hove singularities near \EF\ and/or the inequivalence of the Ru sites in the central versus two outer layers of the tri-layer crystal structure \cite{Carleschi2014}.
-Subsequent analysis of neutron diffraction data indeed identifies layer-dependent moments and models of layer-dependent spin-orientations are proposed \cite{Granata2016,Forte2019,Capogna2020}.